jassisamuran/ecommerce-project/README.md

 3. **Most Popular Items**: Finds the most frequently sold item for each month.
 4. **Top Revenue-Generating Items**: Identifies the item with the highest revenue each month.
 5. **Order Statistics**: Provides minimum, maximum, and average order quantities for the most popular items each month.

+## Dependencies
+This program uses the following C++ libraries:
+   <iostream>: For standard input and output.
+   <fstream>: For file reading.
+   <sstream>: To parse CSV data.
+   <vector>: To store sales data records.
+   <map>: To track monthly sales, popular items, and revenue.
+   <iomanip>: For setting the precision of floating-point output.
+   <limits>: To set min/max limits for order statistics.